 impaired) or to the amortised cost of the liability.

-However, for financial assets that have become credit-
+However, for financial assets that have become

-impaired subsequent to initial recognition, interest
+credit-impaired subsequent to initial recognition,

-income is calculated by applying the effective interest
+interest income is calculated by applying the effective

 k.
 Sale of investments